When is a building permit required?

-Plan ahead; the issuance of a building permit may take a few days or weeks depending on the complexity of the project.
+Plan ahead; the issuance of a building permit may take many weeks depending on the complexity of the project.

 “A detached garage, shed or pool, may be subject to a grading plan if deemed necessary by the city’s Engineering department.”

 Click on the links below to access the following application forms: